sunilprajapati832/Modern-CNN-Classification-PyTorch/README.md

 # Modern CNN Classification in PyTorch
 A deep learning project showcasing modern Convolutional Neural Networks (CNNs) and Vision Transformers (ViT) for image classification using PyTorch.
-This repository includes training, evaluation, visualization (GradCAM), and comparison of popular architectures. <br>
+This repository includes training, evaluation, visualization (GradCAM) and comparison of popular architectures. <br>
 ⚠️ **Note:** This project did not achieve high accuracy due to pipeline issues and incomplete objectives.
 It is shared here to highlight both the technical work and the lessons learned.

 ## Dataset - caltech-101 Downlaod link: